MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/design-details-central-concepts-of-the-planning-system.md

  The suggested quantity may be modified in this sequence:

-1. Down to the maximum order quantity \(if any\).
+1. Down to the maximum order quantity (if any).

 2. Up to the minimum order quantity.

-3. Up to meet the nearest order multiple. \(In case of erroneous settings, this may violate the maximum order quantity.\)
+3. Up to meet the nearest order multiple.
+(In case of erroneous settings, this may violate the maximum order quantity.)

 ## Order Tracking Links during Planning
- Concerning order tracking during planning, it is important to mention that the planning system rearranges the dynamically created order tracking links for the item\/variant\/location combinations.
+ Concerning order tracking during planning, it is important to mention that the planning system rearranges the dynamically created order tracking links for the item/variant/location combinations.

  There are two reasons for this: